 The snake and the apple

-In perhaps the most well known story on earth, a snake tempts woman with knowledge, often depicted as an apple.
+In perhaps the most well-known story on earth, a snake tempts woman with knowledge, often depicted as an apple.
 These themes are not limited to Genesis.
 The life of Heracles is defined by conflicts with women and snakes.
-Like many others, he is the bastard son of Zues.
-In a bid to appease Hera, his father’s legitimate wife, his name is given to literally mean “[he] who is glorified through Hera”.
+Like many others, he is the bastard son of Zeus.
+In a bid to appease Hera, his father’s legitimate wife, his name is given to mean “[he] who is glorified through Hera.”
 This didn’t work.
-In his infancy she sends two venomous serpents to his crib which he dispatches.
+In his infancy, she sends two venomous serpents to his crib, which he dispatches.
 When he has grown Hera curses him with madness.
-Under this spell he kills his wife and children.
+Under this spell, he kills his wife and children.

 As penance, Heracles performs 12 labors.
 Six of these are in locations that are "previously strongholds of Hera or the 'Goddess' and were Entrances to the Netherworld"4.
 Three of them involve snakes.
-The second, where he must slay a nine-headed hydra.
-The eleventh, where he must steal an apple from the garden of the Hesperides, which is guarded by a serpent.
+In the second, he must slay a nine-headed hydra.
+In the eleventh, he must steal an apple from the garden of the Hesperides, which is guarded by a serpent.
 This prepares him for the penultimate task, descending to hell and wrestling the guard with his bare hands.
 Cerberus is remembered as a dog with three heads.
 Less known is that he has a snake for a tail.
 There is even a genus of snakes named after him.

 It bears mentioning that Genesis does not specify the fruit as an apple5.
 Even so, other common interpretations of the fruit, such as figs, grapes, and wine, also contain rutin.
 There would be considerable experimentation on the antivenom front.
 In fact, it is a common theme in Indo-European lore to take a draught before fighting a serpent.